datarevenue-berlin/py-MUVR/README.rst

         feature_selector.fit(X, y)

-It might take a while for it to complete, depending on your machine and the model selected.
+It might take a while for it to complete, depending on your machine and on the model selected.

 Once the fit method is completed, selected features can be retrieved as